duesnate/nn-inference-fpga/project_report.rst

 Break down conv fpga implementation design and resource usage.
 How are kernel weights loaded?

 Notice that convolutional blocks used in NN designs are for the most part all very similar if not identical.
 The only differences would be parameters such as input and kernel size as well as other settings such as zero padding widths and stride size.
 These blocks therefor have a high potential for modularity.
 A generic convolution block can be described in HDL just once and then be instantiated as many times as needed.
 By using generic inputs during instantiation, block parameters are determined pre-synthesis allowing for different types of convolutional layers to be used throughout the model.
 By creating these generic operation blocks we can start to imagine simplified and abstracted methods for assembling NNs on an FPGA.
 Creating a model in programmable logic purely through hand written HDL would be arduous and repetative.
 Such a large portion of the physical design can be collapsed down into generic logical pieces reducing the number of lines of HDL code as well as the time spent for the designer.
 This DNN attribute of having a few basic building blocks that assemble together with different parameters in various configurations provides huge advantages in facilitating efficient design iterations.
 This is important since the majority of scientists and engineers that want to incorporate ML in their work do not have a strong programmable logic background or experience coding HDL.
 The steep learning curve - presented to those who seek to learn programmable logic for ML applications - proves to be a significant barrier to entry.
 For this reason FPGAs are not typically the first choice for DNN solutions.
 However, because of the high degree of DNN modularity that was previously discussed, this pattern could soon change.
-A surprisingly large number of frameworks have already been developed - mostly at research universities - which provide users with accesible design environments for PL implementations of CNNs without the need for handwritten HDL.
-These frameworks harness the inherent modularity of CNN blocks to provide users the capability of auto-generating a complete HDL description for the implementation of the desired model. high cost of FPGAs
+A surprisingly large number of frameworks have already been developed - mostly through university research - which provide users with accesible design environments for PL implementations of CNNs without the need for handwritten HDL.
+These frameworks harness the inherent modularity of CNN blocks to provide users the capability of auto-generating a complete HDL description for the implementation of the desired model.
+The developer interface varies among the available frameworks but most frequently resorts to a high-level synthesis approach.
+Frameworks such as HADDOC2 and DnnWeaver provide compatibility with models developed using Caffe, a very popular DNN framework that uses a python interface.
+By addapting a framework that is already familiar in the deep learning (DL) community, these new tools are opening the doors of FPGA inference to a much broader spectrum of ML developers.

 Talk about the use of modularity.
 Instantiations of a generic convolutional block.
 How this can be used for auto-generation of HDL to describe a CNN.